ITensor/website/docs/recipes/measure_mps.md

 ITensor bra = conj(primesite(ket));
 </code>

-The `primesite` function is what turns the ket into a row vector, and `conj` does the conjugation.
+The `primesite` function is what turns the ket into a row vector (because it will contract with the row index of our operator), and `conj` does the conjugation.
-(For the Heisenberg model, there is no need for the conjugation, though.)
 Now we are ready to measure the expectation value of `sz(j)` by using the inner product function `Dot`:

 <code>